Guide, Updated 18 May 2026

 How do I find the UK driving test pass rate by my postcode in 2026?

-Enter your postcode at gov.uk/book-driving-test to get the 6 nearest centres returned with each centre showing a published pass rate.
-For a pass-rate-first ranking of the same 6 centres, use /tools/pass-rate-finder which takes any UK postcode and lists the catchment in descending pass rate order with wait time and distance alongside.
+Enter your postcode at gov.uk/book-driving-test to see the nearest centres; note the official booking service shows availability, not pass rates.
+For a pass-rate-first ranking of the same centres, use /tools/pass-rate-finder which takes any UK postcode and lists the catchment in descending 2024-25 pass rate order with wait time and distance alongside.
 The underlying numbers come from DVSA DRT122A 2024-25 statistics under Open Government Licence v3.0 and update annually each autumn.
 Different postcodes return materially different catchments; an SW1 postcode and an SW19 postcode share some centres but not all six.

 How big is the pass rate spread within a typical UK postcode catchment?